quasardd/react-query-restful/README.md

 ## Auto invalidation feature

-Mutations are automatically invalidating the queries with the same path, to disable this, pass a falsy `autoInvalidation` in the `RestClientProvider`.
+Mutations are automatically invalidating the queries that shared the same path, to disable this, pass a falsy `autoInvalidation` in the `RestClientProvider`.

 ## Mutation properties

-### Methods createMutation, updateMutation, deleteMutation, replaceMutation

 | Property        | Description                                                                                      | Required |
 | --------------- | ------------------------------------------------------------------------------------------------ | -------- |